patilarundhati44/IntershipLectureSystem/README.md

 The **Internship Lecture & Feedback Managment System** is a console-based Java application built using Maven **JPA**, **Hibernate 7.x**, and **PostgreSQL**.
-It allows colleges or institutions to keep track of internship lectures attended by students, storing information like student details, lecture topics, dates, and mentor data.
+It allows colleges or institutions to keep track of internship lectures attended by students, storing information like student details, lecture topics, dates.

 ---